ScanMountGoat/ArcExplorer/README.md

 # Arc Explorer
 <img src="https://github.com/ScanMountGoat/ArcExplorer/blob/master/application.jpg" align="top" height="auto" width="100%">
 A file browser and extractor for Smash Ultimate's data.arc file for Windows and Linux.

-## Installation
 The latest version of the program can be downloaded from [releases](https://github.com/ScanMountGoat/ArcExplorer/releases).
-See the release notes for installation instructions and tips for correctly installing the needed components.

 Report any bugs or request new features in [issues](https://github.com/ScanMountGoat/ArcExplorer/issues).

-## Running the Program
-On Windows, open the program by double clicking ArcExplorer.exe.
-On Linux, open a terminal in the executable directory and run `./ArcExplorer`.
-Mac OS support isn't planned at this time, but it should be possible to build ArcExplorer, SmashArcNet, and smash-arc for Mac OS from source.

 ## Opening the data.arc
 Open an ARC file using File > Open ARC or Ctrl + O on the keyboard.
 The program supports any ARC file from Smash Ultimate version 4.0.0 (Hero DLC) or later.
 Use ArcCross (Windows only) for opening very old ARC versions.